PostgreSQL: what do you do with your data?

 The table: a miniature data control system

 A data control system in his most essential form, is a table.
 In Excel you can write down data and make calculations in a simple table.
-But when you have a lot of data, or data that belongs in different categories or has multiple properties, a table in Excel tends to get a complete mess.
+But when you have a lot of data, or data that belongs in different categories or has multiple properties, a table in Excel tends to get really messy, quite quickly.
 What you need is a system that can make these connections, without making countless tables with duplicated data.

 Creating more data?
 No, thanks!

-To tackle this problem, we use PostgreSQL, an object relational database management system (ORDBMS).
+To tackle this problem, we use PostgreSQL: an object relational database management system (ORDBMS).
 Quite a mouthful, but this means as much as that the system connects data from different tables.
-The advantages of this, are that duplication of data in minimised and that we can guarantee the quality and completeness of the data, with the pleasant consequence that information is easily found.
+The advantages of this, are that duplication of data is minimised and that we can guarantee the quality and completeness of the data, with the pleasant consequence that information is easily found.

 Reliable and innovative

 PostgreSQL is not the only relational data control system.
 What it makes unique, is that it is enterprise software on which we can count for over more than 10 years.
 Besides, Postgres offers an innovative data control system and releases constantly new features that meet the demands of latest internet trends.
 It is an universal database in which data is stored according to current standards.
 This means the system is widely employable, communication with other systems and applications is smooth, and the system runs perfectly on different operating systems.